Boost Texas Health Outcomes Through Smart Spending

 Policy Actions

-To enhance the value of its health care spending, Texas would benefit from comprehensive strategy that prioritizes investment in NMDOH services, including the following initiatives:
+To enhance the value of its health care spending, Texas would benefit from a comprehensive strategy that prioritizes investment in NMDOH services, including the following initiatives:

 - Passing legislation requiring HHSC to use the existing flexibility in the Medicaid program, as recommended by its own VBPQIA committee, to integrate NMDOH services into the state’s Medicaid and CHIP programs.